 What is the Renewable Energy Indicator?

-What is considered as renewable energy in the REI?
+What is considered as renewable energy in the Renewable Energy Indicator?

-It is important to understand that the REI takes into account the electricity, gas and diesel consumption of the building, not just the electricity consumption.
-For example, a building that runs on 100,000MJ gas and 100,000MJ of renewable electricity will get an REI of 50%.
+It is important to understand that the Renewable Energy Indicator takes into account the electricity, gas and diesel consumption of the building, not just the electricity consumption.
+For example, a building that runs on 100,000MJ of gas and 100,000MJ of renewable electricity will receive a Renewable Energy Indicator rating of 50%.

 Will there be any change to NABERS Energy ratings?

+The Renewable Energy Indicator will have no impact on NABERS Energy ratings and how they are calculated.
+It will however impact how GreenPower purchases are displayed, as NABERS Energy with GreenPower rating results will be replaced by the Renewable Energy Indicator result on the NABERS Energy rating certificates.
 For a transition period of 2 years, the NABERS Energy with GreenPower result will continue to be calculated and provided in the rating report.
-After the 2-year period, the NABERS Energy with GreenPower result will no longer be calculated or provided in the rating report.
+After this, the NABERS Energy with GreenPower result will no longer be calculated or provided in the rating report.

 How can I find out more?

-Prior to the launch NABERS will release a number of resources to help building owners and NABERS Assessors prepare for the REI:
+NABERS has released several resources to help building owners and NABERS Assessors prepare for the Renewable Energy Indicator:

-- New chapter on the REI in the Metering and Consumption rules – coming soon
+- New chapter on the Renewable Energy Indicator in the Metering and Consumption Rules

-If you have any questions on the REI, please get in touch with NABERS on email@example.com.
+If you have any questions on the Renewable Energy Indicator, please get in touch with NABERS via email firstname.lastname@example.org.